Smartwatches With Health Metrics – Learn What They Are & Do

 LivingYourSeniorLife is supported by its audience.
 When you purchase through links on our site, we may earn a small affiliate commission at no cost to you.
 Learn more.

 Have you recently seen what’s available on smartwatches?
-It’s incredible how far they’ve come – unlike older devices, fitness trackers that were not much more than a step counter now have the ability to monitor many health metrics- something that wasn’t possible just a few years ago.
+It’s incredible how far they’ve come – unlike older devices, fitness trackers that were not much more than a step counter now can monitor many health metrics- something that wasn’t possible just a few years ago.

 Perhaps you’re looking to purchase a smartwatch.
 Maybe you’re wondering or confused about what you should look for.
-This article looks at some of the top-rated smartwatches.
-You’ll be able to gain knowledge of which smartwatch best fits your wants and needs, whether you’re a fitness buff looking for fitness tracking or wanting more in the way of measuring health metrics.
+This article explains the health tracking features available on modern smartwatches, helping you understand what each metric means and why it matters.
+Whether you’re a fitness buff looking for fitness tracking or wanting more in the way of measuring health metrics, understanding these features will help you make an informed decision.

 Before we look at the available health features, let’s take a few minutes to review some smartwatch information.